-Model calculations have been carried out covering a period of more than one year, starting from December 15, 1973.
-The model estimates are compared with observed concentrations from the first six months of this period.
+Model calculations have been carried out for a period of more than three years, starting from July 1, 1972.
+The model estimates are compared with observed concentrations from the LRTAP ground sampling network for a period of six months, starting from December 15, 1973.
+The set of observed concentrations from this period is fairly complete, and the data are considered more reliable than data from earlier periods.

 In Table 1, the computed and observed six-monthly mean values of SO2 and SO4 air concentrations at 29 LRTAP sampling sites are listed.
 The table also gives the correlation coefficients between observed and computed daily concentrations in the period.
 For most sampling sites the number of daily concentration pairs were between 180 and 170, except for D2, D3, DK4 where the numbers were around 160, and DK6, NL4 where they were around 150.
 The SO4 correlation coefficients range from 0.241 to 0.775.
 The corresponding coefficients for SO2 range from -0.019 to 0.610.
-At all sampling sites except two, the SO4 correlation coefficienets are higher than the SO2 coefficients, even though the transformation SO2 \rightarrow SO4 is described simply as a first order reaction in the model.
-Some explanation for this may be provided by the frequency distributions of observed and computed daily concentrations.
-At the site UK1 for example, (fig 4) SO_2 -concentrations lower than 16 μgm-3 are much more often observed than computed.
-The model, in which complete mixing in a grid volume is assumed, is unable to explain the observed low SO_2 -concentrations in areas with large emissions.
-In these areas, the SO_2 is far from being uniformly distributed within a grid volume, because a significant part of it is emitted from point sources, as seen from a horizontal scale of 127 km and a vertical scale of 1 km.
-For the SO_4 , the mean transformation rate is slow enough to allow time for a more thorough mixing.
+At all sampling sites except two, the SO4 correlation coefficients are higher than the SO_2 coefficients, even though the transformation $SO_2 \rightarrow SO_4$ is described simply as a first order reaction in the model.
+Some explanation for this may be provided by the frequency distribution of observed and computed daily concentrations.
+At the site UKl for example, (Figure 5) SO2 concentrations lower than 16 μgm-3 are much more often observed than computed.
+The model, in which complete mixing in a grid volume is assumed, is unable to explain the observed low SO2concentrations in areas with large emissions.
+In these areas, the SO_2 is far from being uniformly distributed within a grid volume, because a significant part of it is emitted from point sources.
+For the SO4, the mean transformation rate is slow enough to allow time for a more thorough mixing.
 Therefore, SO_4 is more uniformly distributed in the atmosphere than SO_2 , and behaves more according to the model assumptions.

-Factors like precipitation, vertical concentration gradients and wind shear are not included in this simple advection model.
+Factors like wet deposition, vertical concentration gradients and wind shear are not included in this simple advection model.
 This limits the day-to-day agreement obtainable between observations and model estimates.